 We are the Quarter Sawn Oak Company, a family run saw mill and workshop based in Edale in the heart of the Peak District supplying rough sawn (R/S) or Planed All Round (PAR) oak boards machined to your specification.
 We were originally set up and are still run by Austin Neves, a time served master cabinet maker, in order to supply his workshop with the highest quality oak.

-Before beginning to mill his own timber Austin would regularly be frustrated at the quality of timber he was able to source.
+Before beginning to mill his own timber Austin would regularly be frustrated at the quality of stock he was able to source.
 So the idea was, what if we were able to focus on quality from the beginning and right through the process?
 The trees to begin with.
 Then the milling, where we specifically quartersaw, ripping the logs length ways first and sitting the quarters on the mill to get the best boards from each cut.
-Looking at the timber in front of us, we know exactly what we would be after from the end product; clean, straight boards with the best figuring.
+We look at the timber in front of us, we know exactly what we are after from the end product; clean, straight boards with the best figuring.
 We then take a lot of time to stick and stack the boards, which is an art form in itself.
 In man hours a day’s milling is roughly a day’s stacking.
 The sticks have to be perfectly in line.
 The sticks aren’t just to form air gaps, they transfer the weight through to the floor.
 Boards at the bottom of stacks regularly have 3 or more tonnes of weight on top of them, so when left for 18 months that would have a serious effect on how straight the boards stay.
 A curved board seriously reduces the usability in the workshop.
 Milling our own timber also allows us to cut the thicknesses that are most useful (i.e. producing the least waste possible!), which is the reasoning behind cutting the 5/8″.
 So many components in furniture and joinery are 10-12mm or less and we used to cut this specifically for panelling jobs, be it full rooms or cupboard door panels, drawer components etc, this saves either machining down or trying to deep cut 1″.

-The reason large mills don’t quartersaw is because they say it is too wasteful, which from their point of view is true.
+The reason large mills don’t quartersaw is because they say it is too wasteful.
+Which from their point of view is true.
 Their main priority is to get the largest quantity of timber they can from a log, so through and through is the obvious choice (they sell everything they cut so who can blame them!).
-This means less waste at the sawmill end but often more at the workshop, as there are cracks/shakes to cut from the centre of the boards.
+This means less waste at the sawmill end, but often more at the workshop, as there are cracks/shakes to cut from the centre of the boards.
 Sap wood can lean a long way into each board and being crown grain the cupping can mean a lot of planing required to get the board flat.
 More planing means more sawdust and less usable timber, and so as we are only cutting small scale with a view to getting the best quality timber, the waste factor at the workshop/customers’ end is usually much smaller.

 We only buy in the best available British Oak trees.
 They really are the cream of the crop; they need to be straight, clear of knots/faults, and as big as we can get, ideally over 24″ diameter at the narrow end.
 These are particularly difficult to find, so we work very closely with our timber agent to get what we need and he’s not let us down yet!